 However, as technology advances, glass is also being used to create more innovative parts on cars.
 For example, it can be used to create navigation screens and lenses for back-up cameras to allow drivers to have an even better view of what's behind them.

-For more information about automobile manufacturing and the materials involved, see the links on the next page.
+For more information about automobile manufacturing and the materials involved, see the links below.

 - Top 10 Everyday Car Technologies that Came from Racing

 - How Hypercars Work

 - How Car Computers Work

 - Will car repairs in the future financially cripple you?

 - Aluminum Association.
 "Automotive Aluminum Use Reaches All-Time High In 2009."
 March 19, 2009.http://www2.prnewswire.com/mnr/duckerworldwide/37515/